opoupeney/dfd/source/index.rst

 ======================================

 We look forward to working with you to build the best enterprise desktop and mobile applications in the cloud today.
-Our goal is to provide a full-featured development platform that leverages best of breed technology and empowers developers to create well-architected, beautiful and secure applications that are open and extensible, and scale to the limits of the cloud.
+Our goal is to provide a full-featured development platform that leverages best of breed technologies and empowers developers to create well-architected, beautiful and secure applications that are open and extensible, and scale to the limits of the cloud.

 DreamFace helps developers focus on providing a great user experience by simplifying tedious and repetitive tasks and providing an unparelled, out of the box fearture set including visual development, codeless API integration, reusable and customizable components, build management, cloud deployment, containerization, load balancing, team development and much more.